 The question the industry is facing isn’t whether or not change will occur; it is which technology standard the industry will embrace as the model moving forward and what that future will look like.

 A group of retailers called the Merchant Customer Exchange (MCX) have been working on a mobile payment system called CurrentC that uses QR codes for point of sale (POS) payments and bypasses credit card companies.
 This system is currently in the pilot phase with a national rollout planned for next year.
 On the other hand, the three major credit card companies are backing a different system that uses near field communication (NFC) technology that requires merchants to completely update their POS machines.
-So which one will become the de facto standard of the future?
+So which payment technology will become the de facto standard of the future?

 There are some similarities to the VMware enterprise end-user computing business that we can draw from to help answer that question.

 Often what sets enterprise end-user computing companies apart is a supporting infrastructure, reputation, history of success, practicality of solutions, and the partner ecosystem.
-I believe these factors will also be the critical elements that go into determining the next digital payment standard.
+I believe these factors will also be the critical elements that go into determining the next digital payment technology standard.

-For example, one of the many reasons VMware is a leader in end-user computing and enterprise mobility management (EMM) is because we offer a seamless user experience through a combination of partnering with top-tier companies and developing exciting new features in-house.
+For example, one of the many reasons VMware is a leader in the digital workspace and enterprise mobility management (EMM) is because we offer a seamless user experience through a combination of partnering with top-tier companies and developing exciting new features in-house.
 We strategically select our ecosystem of mobile application partners because if you don’t, you’ll end up spending all your time chasing the latest mobile app startup and developing patches for interoperability.
 This seems to be the strategy of some of our competitors but not ours.

 We dedicate a lot of development time to make sure the experience is seamless—starting from the provisioning through the installation and setup, and all the way through to their day-to-day experience where customers use a combination of our product and other 3rd party mobile apps to conduct business.